This has got to be my hardest diet experiment yet.

-No epilepsy isn't the advantage!
+No, epilepsy isn't the advantage!
 It turns out the ketogenic diet has promising benefits in the treatment of epilepsy.
-In fact this is the reason it was developed!
-Historically, fasting has been used to treat epilepsy and ketosis simulates that state.
+In fact, this is the reason it was developed; historically, fasting has been used to treat epilepsy and ketosis simulates that state!

 Due to little knowledge of the long-term effects of the ketogenic die few controlled studies have been made.
 However, a growing pile of uncontrolled studies is making the efficacy of a ketogenic treatment hard to argue against.

 Due to the steady use of ketones throughout the day.
 People report a more consistent and higher level of concentration.
 No more sugar roller-coasters!
-I wonder if this is just the result of the (usually) associated calorie restriction / fasting and bulletproof coffee that is popular amongst high fat dieters.
+I wonder if this is just the result of the (usually) associated calorie restriction/fasting and bulletproof coffee that is popular amongst high-fat dieters.

 Coming from a high-carb background I might be biased against any use of oils and large amounts of fats.
 Do your own research, if you dare.

 I'm sure some people would be surprised (even by a vegetarian ketogenic diet) but a vegan ketogenic diet is not only possible but perhaps even healthier - the usual tactic to enter ketosis is incredibly high amounts of animal products like egg, bacon and butter.
-Cholesterol and trans-fat heaven (not including the steroids and pharmacueticals etc. in animals these days).
+Cholesterol and trans-fat heaven (not including the steroids and pharmaceuticals etc. in animals these days).
 Vegan ketosis involves sources of fat such as nuts, seeds and avocados.

-What I've been Eating
+What I've Been Eating

 My meals this week have been stir fry's cooked in coconut oil with low carb vegetables, nuts, seeds and peanut butter/tahini.
 Occasionally I'll have a meal of avocados filled with nuts, seeds and coconut flakes, yum!